About IBM Cloud Internet Services

 Web Application Firewall (WAF)

-WAF is implemented through two rule sets: OWASP and CIS.
+WAF is implemented through multiple rule sets: OWASP, CIS, and Exposed Credentials Check.

 IP firewall